First posted in Slate.com

-Though I don’t follow the TV show Dexter , I do know it had its season finale this week.
-And although the show doesn’t quite catch my attention (I find the acting tiresome and the narration off-putting), I was very interested to find out that Dexter, the series and the character, were based on a real person, Manuel Pardo, who was executed in Florida last week.
-Pardo was an ex-Miami police officer who shared a lot of similarities with Dexter.
+Dexter , the series and the character, were based on a real person, Manuel Pardo, an ex-Miami police officer. who was executed in Florida last week.
+Pardo shared a lot of similarities with Dexter.
 Both were cops for the Miami police department, and both killed “bad guys” –though Dexter killed killers, while Pardo killed drug dealers.
 Both kept pictures of their victims, Dexter in his computer and Pardo kept polaroids.
 Both were exceptional family men and fathers.

-But Dexter really missed the boat on this one.
-Why make the character American with an American name?
-Would audiences not relate to a nice-sounding Hispanic name?
+But why make the character American with an American name?
+Would audiences not relate to a Hispanic name?
 They should, it’s about time.
-Hispanics are an ever-growing share of the population –they practically chose the current president– so the producers could have done America a huge favor by introducing a major character in a TV show that would look like many of the people in their audience, or someone they know (the Hispanic part, not the undercover serial killer part).
+Hispanics are an ever-growing share of the population –they practically chose the current president– so the producers could have done America a favor by introducing a major character in a TV show who would look like many of the people in their audience, or someone they know.

-The story and the show would’ve been much more amazing.
-It could have delved on the war on drugs, offering insight into something that is tremendously important for US domestic and foreign policy, a topic most Americans don’t know much about, aside from consumption.
-So think a mix of Breaking Bad, Dexter and Cocaine Cowboys, that could actually provide a service to its audience.
+The story could have delved on the war on drugs, on the weight of power over conscience, on racial relations in South Florida.
+In short it could’ve explored the war on drugs, offering insight into something that is tremendously important for US domestic and foreign policy, a topic most Americans don’t know much about.
+So think a mix of Breaking Bad, Dexter and Cocaine Cowboys that could provide a service to its audience.

 - Fla. ex-cop set for execution in 1986 killing of 9 (miamiherald.com)